Terms of Service last updated 12 November 2020.

 Detailed Terms and Conditions

-Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation our Rise platform and services.
-You will be asked to agree to these terms and conditions before becoming a customer.
+Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation our rise.global platform and services.
+By creating a Scorebook you are agreeing to these terms and conditions.
 You should print a copy of these terms and conditions for future reference.
 We will not file a copy specifically in relation to you, and they may not be accessible on our website in future.
 These terms and conditions are available in the English language only.
-If you have any questions or complaints about our services, please contact us by writing to Leaderboarded Ltd, 21 Bell Rd, Haslemere, Surrey, GU27 3DQ or by email to firstname.lastname@example.org.
+If you have any questions or complaints about our services, please contact us by writing to Leaderboarded Ltd, 5 Underwood Street, London N1 7LY or by email to email@example.com.